lkendrickd/comptia/CompTIA A+ Core 2 (220-1102) Practice Test.md

     C. Console
     D. Bash

-18. **[Short Answer] What command-line utility in Windows can be used to forcefully terminate a process by its name or process ID?**
+18. **What command-line utility in Windows can be used to forcefully terminate a process by its name or process ID**
+    A. taskkill
+    B. shutdown
+    C. netstat
+    D. chkdsk

-19. **[Short Answer] Name one file system commonly used by Linux operating systems.** (For example, the default file system in many Linux distributions.)
+19. **Which file system is commonly used by Linux operating systems?**
+    A. NTFS
+    B. FAT32
+    C. ext4
+    D. HFS+

 20. **A Windows 10 PC is running very slowly and shows high disk and CPU usage, even when no programs are open.
 Dozens of programs launch at startup.
 Which built-in tool can help disable unnecessary startup applications?**
     A. System Information (msinfo32)